ICCK

 Muhammad Inam Ul Haq received his MS-IT from the Institute of Management Sciences, University of Peshawar, Pakistan, and his Ph.D. from Jean Monnet University, Saint-Etienne, France.
 He works as an Assistant Professor in the Department of Computer Science and Bioinformatics at Khushal Khan Khattak University, Karak, Pakistan.
 He has published several research papers in computer science and is a member of the technical review committee for several international journals.
 His research interests include computer vision, image processing, networks, optonumeric security, deep learning, and NLP.

-ICCK Contributions
+ICCK Publications

-Open Access | Research Article | 15 May 2024
+Open Access | Research Article | 15 May 2025 | Cited: Crossref logo 1 , Scopus 2

-FuzzDL-HeartPredict: Heart Attack Risk Prediction using Fuzzy Logic and Deep Learning
+FuzzDL-HeartPredict: Heart Attack Risk Prediction Using Fuzzy Logic and Deep Learning

-ICCK Transactions on Advanced Computing and Systems | Volume 1, Issue 2: 63-77, 2024 | DOI: 10.62762/TACS.2024.794425
+ICCK Transactions on Advanced Computing and Systems | Volume 1, Issue 2: 63-77, 2025 | DOI: 10.62762/TACS.2025.794425

 Abstract